avramovic/breadly/readme.md

 Once dependencies are installed, point your web site root to the `public` subfolder of this project and simply navigate to `http://yourwebsite.com/install`, then follow on-screen instructions to set up a database connection.

-Admin user is automatically created with followinf credentials:
+Admin user is automatically created with following credentials:

 | E mail | Password |
 |--------|----------|